4 Quick Tips to Optimize Low-Budget AdWords Campaigns

 - Do any of these keywords have low CTR?

-- If a keyword has low Quality Score, should I add it to its own ad group?
+- If a keyword has a low-Quality Score, should I add it to its own ad group?

 You need to consider how relevant these keywords are for your business, especially if limited by budget.
 If there are other close variations that have relatively lower CPC, you should strive for those instead.
 Notice you still need to consider keywords with high CPC, especially if these are converting keywords.
 You shouldn’t just narrow down your keyword list because these are “Expensive”, keep them while they are within your target CPA/ROI goals.
 If a Keyword has a relatively low CPC it means competition is low; most advertisers in your industry may not be using this particular keyword due to a low conversion rate.